 As a seaside city, there are many incredible things to do in Newport RI in this New England gem is abundant with rich history, glorious cuisine, and endless opportunities to get lost in its unique culture.
 I’m fortunate enough to live less than an hour’s drive away and every visit leaves me wanting to come back for more – I just can’t get enough!

 The gateway to Newport!
 The Newport Bridge is one of the top Newport Rhode Island tourist attractions.
 Cliché I know, but the magic begins before you even set foot on Newport soil.
-When you’re visiting from the South and driving over the stunning Newport bridge, you really can’t stop yourself dramatically gazing out the car window like you’re destined for that role in your favourite music video (Dramatic Window Staring Disorder (DWSD) – it really is a thing, google it!).
+When you’re visiting from the South and driving over the stunning Newport bridge, you really can’t stop yourself dramatically gazing out the car window like you’re destined for that role in your favorite music video (Dramatic Window Staring Disorder (DWSD) – it really is a thing, google it!).

 The bridge is beautiful, both the structure and the superb views below of Narragansett Bay.
 When you see the bridge approaching in the horizon, you really do get that warm and excited feeling knowing the best is yet to come!
-If you can tie in your drive over the bridge during a New England sunset, you are in for a treat, the colours are magical!
+If you can tie in your drive over the bridge during a New England sunset, you are in for a treat, the colors are magical!